Home / Libraries Operations Updates / UW Libraries Student Guide

 TEXTBOOKS AND OTHER COURSE MATERIALS

-• When you get your reading list for each quarter, do a Course Reserves search to see if a print or electronic copy of your textbook is already available.
+• When you get your reading list for each quarter, do a Course Reserves search to see if a print or electronic copy of your textbook is available.
 If not, you can submit a student-driven course reserve request for required course materials

 • Many course textbooks that are on physical reserve are held in Odegaard Undergraduate Library.
 Reserve materials can be checked out for a limited amount of time, usually 2 or 4 hours.

-BOOK CLUBS and READING RECCOMENDATIONS
+BOOK CLUBS and READING RECOMMENDATIONS

 SHARE YOUR IDEAS